reesinkf/capsearch/README.md

 # PHPUnit + Selenium Demo
-A demo of how to use PHPUnit and Selenium with a Symfony framework.
+A demo of how to use PHPUnit and Selenium with a Symfony 4 framework on Ubuntu.

 ## Installation
 - GeckoDriver: This is the firefox driver for selenium